newmanix/potter-api-codespace/README.md

 6. View raw Release date sorted JSON data by providing the url >> api.php
 7. View raw Box Office sorted JSON data by providing the url >> api.php?cat=box

-Now you're ready to consume a web service using a JS enabled web page.
+Now you're ready to consume a web service using a JS enabled web page!

+## Using your web service on a different server

+In order to use your web service from a different server, such as from a GitHub page, in your Codespace, look for the "Ports" tab in the bottom panel.

+On the right-hand side, under the "Visibility" column, if it says "Private", click the dropdown and choose "Public".

 ## What's Included